• Skip to primary navigation

 If your thought system is negative, or you choose to follow EgoEgo is the negative, wrong-minded teacher who continually tells you how difficult the world is and how you must constantly fight to survive.
 More into an unnecessary and adversarial competition, you cannot be a happy, successful teammate.

 To live in the land of OnenessOneness is a psychological state of mind.
 It can be described in many ways using phrases such do no harm, and work as one.
+Separateness is its opposite.
 More where your workplace is a safe and supportive classroom and where you and your teammates work as one to achieve team goals, you must train your mindTo train your mind means, among other things, actively living your team's Work Agreements.
 More and align your thought system with the teachings of ReasonReason is a mythological character and symbolic guide who shows you how to think and behave in a Right-Minded way.
 As your Right-Minded teacher, Reason helps you differentiate and choose between Right-Minded and wrong-minded attitudes and behaviors.
 More.

 There is no possible compromise between these two thought systems.